 by Niklas Göransson

-Tour report from a Marduk campaign through Mexico, Colombia, Peru, Chile and Brazil, translated from Sweden Rock Magazine #107 / 2013.
+Tour report from a MARDUK campaign through Mexico, Colombia, Peru, Chile and Brazil in July/August 2013.
+Translated from Sweden Rock Magazine #107.

-Mortuus‘ approval incites the audience to further levels of madness and when “Womb of Perishableness” starts rumbling it’s more akin to a riot than headbanging, at least to someone used to a Scandinavian crowd.
-Another notable difference is the security guards’ approach to maintaining order – anyone lamenting zealous Swedish counterparts is advised to undertake a study here.
-As an approximately seventeen year old girl crowd-surfs over the riot fence, she is briskly yanked up and punched in the face by one of them.
-Morgan Håkansson, MARDUK‘s guitar player and founder, manifests his disapproval by dropping his instrument and administering a sturdy wallop to the stunned brute’s face.
+Mortuus‘ encouragement incites the audience to further levels of madness.
+As “Womb of Perishableness” starts rumbling, it’s more akin to a riot than headbanging – at least to someone used to Scandinavian crowds.
+Another notable difference is the approach to maintaining order.
+After an approximately seventeen-year-old girl crowd-surfs over the riot fence, she is briskly yanked up and punched in the face by a security guard.
+Morgan Håkansson, MARDUK‘s guitar player and founder, is not impressed; he drops his instrument and punches the bouncer in the head.

-– I do not accept outsiders telling our fans how to show appreciation at our gigs, he tells me after the show.
-Alas, a reprimand had to be distributed.
+– I do not accept outsiders telling our fans how to show their appreciation, he tells me after the show.
+As such, a reprimand was fully warranted.

-Morgan‘s prickliness stems from a tour start of uninspiring persuasion; during the first meal after landing he managed to chip a tooth.
-As a result, the following morning he was forced to employ an interpreter and boldly venture forth into the untrodden paths of Mexican dentistry.
+Morgan‘s prickliness stems from a rather unfortunate start of the tour: while eating his very first meal after arriving to Mexico, he chipped a tooth on a bone fragment.
+As a result, the following morning he was forced to employ an interpreter and venture forth into the untrodden paths of Mexican dentistry.

-– I was quite concerned as to how this would end, he grumbles with a mouth still anaesthetised, but all went well thanks to Carlos – my Mexican associate and head honcho of Marduk Legion Mexico.
-Without him I would have been in serious trouble, the dentist spoke as much English as I do Spanish.
+– I was quite concerned about how this would end, he grumbles with a mouth still anaesthetised, but all went well thanks to Carlos – my Mexican associate and the head-honcho of Marduk Legion Mexico.
+Without him I would’ve been in serious trouble, seeing as how the dentist spoke as much English as I do Spanish.

 – How are you Devo, asks Morgan.

-– I suppose I’m alright now, the afflicted one replies courageously, as long as I don’t move.
+– I suppose I’m alright now, Devo replies, as long as I don’t move.

-A few hours later we get a taste of why Bogotá is regarded one of the world’s most dangerous cities.
-At a red light, commotion ensues outside the minibus as several people try to pry the doors open.
-Our designated driver, a South American equivalent to Death Wish-era Charles Bronson, remedies the situation by producing a firearm and aiming it at the premiere antagonist.
-He scurries off, after ripping the mirror from the car door.
-One of the promoter’s friends (who as per usual grace the automobile) informs us that you can sell virtually anything on Bogotá’s black market.
+A few hours later, having stopped for a red light, we get a taste of why Bogotá is considered one of the most dangerous cities in the world.
+Commotion ensues outside the minibus as several assailants try to open the locked doors.
+Our designated driver – a South American equivalent to Death Wish-era Charles Bronson – produces a handgun and aims it at the closest bandido.
+Having just torn the side-view mirror from the door, he scurries off.
+One of the promoter’s friends, who as per usual have invited themselves along, informs us that you can sell virtually anything on Bogotá’s black market.

-– What absolute nonsense, Morgan exclaims while hoisting his guitar, I’m not afraid of our fans – stand aside ape.
+– What absolute nonsense, Morgan exclaims, I’m not afraid of our fans – stand aside, ape.

-– Excellent, the vocalist proclaims smugly, saves me kicking it to pieces.
+– Excellent, Mortuus proclaims smugly, that saves me kicking it to pieces.

-– The audience’s energy is infectious; anyone that’s been on stage can attest to this.
-A stale crowd can make you lose your fervour and just want it over with, but it’s impossible not to be drawn into and succumb to such an orgy of violence.
-It’s in this collective frenzy that MARDUK comes into its full right.
+– The audience’s energy is infectious, Mortuus explains afterwards.
+Anyone who’s been on stage can attest to this: a stale crowd can make you lose your fervour and just want to get it over with – but when faced with such an orgy of violence, it is impossible not to be drawn in.
+It is in this collective frenzy that MARDUK truly thrives.

 – Never in my seven years in this business have I seen the likes of such incompetence.

-– Water, the promoter declares triumphantly pointing to the first cooler.
+– Water, the promoter declares triumphantly while pointing at the first cooler.

-– Beer, he continues with a sweeping motion over the other.
+– Beer, the promoter continues with a sweeping motion.

 The vocalist turns to me.